APPLY NOW

 • the data in question has been made public by you;

-• you have given explicit consent in writing to the processing of such data;
+• you have given us explicit consent to the processing of such data;

-• the processing is necessary for the purpose of, or in connection with, any actual or prospective legal proceedings, for the purpose of obtaining legal advice or otherwise for the purposes of establishing, exercising or defending legal rights subject to applicable local legislation or where courts are acting in their judicial capacity;
+• the processing is necessary for the purpose of, or in connection with, any actual or prospective legal proceedings, for the purpose of obtaining legal advice or otherwise for the purposes of establishing, exercising or defending our legal rights;

 DISCLOSURE OF YOUR INFORMATION TO THIRD PARTIES

-• the sharing of your application and any relevant personal details with any of our partner organisations participating in the 10,000 Interns Foundation programme to allow them to consider your application; and
+• your application and any relevant personal details with any of our partner organisations participating in the 10,000 Interns Foundation programme to allow them to consider your application; and

-• the sharing of your personal details, including your gender and/ or ethnicity (although this will always be in an aggregated form), with other organisations for the purpose of working with 10,000 Interns Foundation and/or for their own purposes where such purposes align with 10,000 Interns Foundation purposes.
+• certain personal details, including your gender and/ or ethnicity (although this will always be in an aggregated (and therefore anonymised) form), with other organisations for the purpose of working with The 10,000 Interns Foundation and/or for their own purposes where such purposes align with our own.

 We will take steps to ensure that the personal data is accessed only by employees of such affiliates that have a need to do so for the purposes described in this notice.

-We may also share your personal data outside of 10,000 Interns Foundation and our affiliates:
+We may also share your personal data (whether you are a candidate or an employee of one of our partner/member organisations) outside of The 10,000 Interns Foundation and our affiliates:

-• if we are acquired by a third party, in which case personal data held by us about you will be disclosed to the third party buyer;
+• if we are acquired by or merge with a third party, in which case personal data held by us about you will be disclosed to the third party buyer (or the organisation that we are merging with);

 • to third party agents or contractors (for example, the providers of our electronic data storage services) for the purposes of providing services to us.
 These third parties will be subject to confidentiality requirements and they will only use your personal data as described in this privacy notice; and